icf-public-resources/hes-interview-qa/README.md

 - Any screenshot taking library/dependency (optional)

 Otherwise please review with your recruiter on language that should be used in this challenge.
+For frameworks like Playwright or Cypress please demonstrate your code coverage tor API and Database.

 ## 4 Create Automated tests